-Everything on Earth is made up of atoms and the different types of atoms are called Elements.
-The staggered red line below separates the metals from the non-metals.
+Everything on Earth is made up of atoms, and the different types of atoms are called elements.
+The staggered line below separates the metals from the non-metals.

-To the left of the staggered red line are the metals and the right of it are the non-metals, except from hydrogen.
+To the left of the staggered red line are the metals (except hydrogen) and to the right of it are the non-metals.

-There are a wide range of metals, some that you will easily recognise, such as copper (Cu) or aluminium (Al).
+There is a wide range of metals, some of which you will easily recognise, such as copper (Cu) or aluminium (Al).
 Then there are some elements you may not realise are metals, such as calcium (Ca) or potassium (K).
-However, all metals have similar properties
+However, all metals have similar properties.

-Many of the non-metals are gases at room temperature.
-For example, oxygen (O) and chlorine (Cl).
-However, there are also some non-metals that are solid at room temperature, for example carbon (C)
+Many of the non-metals are gases at room temperature, for example, oxygen (O) and chlorine (Cl).
+However, there are also some non-metals that are solid at room temperature, such as carbon (C).

 All metals have similar properties and in the same way, all non-metals have similar properties.
 Below is the table comparing some of the general properties of metals and non-metals:

 |High Melting points||Low boiling points|